 The thesis mentor plays a critical role in guiding trainees in the selection of their thesis topic and in assessing research progress.
+Upon identifying a permanent mentor, each student will meet with their mentor(s), the MSTP Director and Associate Director, and the MSTP Administrator to discuss expectations.
+Following this discuss, a written mentor agreement will be signed off on by all parties acknowledging roles and responsibilities of mentor, student and MSTP leadership.
 A thesis committee, the composition of which depends on school and graduate program guidelines, augments the thesis mentor's role.
 Timing of committee meetings is program dependent, but is at least once every six months following the thesis qualifying examination.
 MD/PhD trainees are encouraged to schedule more frequent meetings and make full use of committee members in order to efficiently move through graduate training.